irislxr-821/Cafe-Industry-in-Toronto/README.md

 2. ensuring beverage quality
 3. addressing any issues related to store size, wait times, or customer expectations
 4. offering a variety of flavors and menu options to meet customer preferences

+## Files
+Refer to [Luckin-Strategy.pdf](Luckin-Strategy.pdf) for the detailed explanation of strategies